mackenziekbrooks/dci101-f22/docs/assignments.md

 Each week we’ll learn a new skill together in class.
 The activity log will document the ways you practice and build that skill on your own.
 Logs will be submitted on your website or as a document in Canvas.

-Specifications will depend on specific activity.
+Specifications will be specific to each activity.

 ## Digital essay

 Your big project for this course is the composition of a question-driven digital essay on a topic related to digital culture and information.
-The digital essay will combine text (1500-2000 words) and a multimedia or other digital component using at least one of the analysis methods we learn in class.
+The digital essay will combine text (1500-2000 words) and a multimedia/digital component using at least one of the analysis methods we learn in class.
 Work on this project will be distributed throughout the course through research, a proposal, process updates, and a final presentation.
 The subject of your digital essay is up to you provided it is related to digital culture and information and is approved by the instructor.
 Essays will be posted to your website.

 Why an essay?
 While this might feel like a familiar format to you from high school etc, I'd invite you to put aside what you know about the form.
 Essay comes from the French *to try* and that's where you should start your thinking for this assignment.
 That doesn't mean your standards should be low, but you should think about this assignment as an *attempt* to do something new.
 How do you write about digital culture?
 How do you study it?
 How do you analyze it?
 We spend so much of our time on these platforms, but it can be hard to pin down exactly what they're doing.
+It's hard to analyze something when you don't know how it works!
 This course is an exploration of the methods for studying digital culture and this assignment should engage at least one of those methods, recognizing that they are new to you and new to other scholars.
 And recognizing that we have a short time frame to construct these essays!

 ## Digital Essay Components